Prof. Joseph Mathu Ndung’u, BVM, PhD, CorrFRSE

 The Chancellor is the honorary head and symbol of authority in the university whose main function is to confer degrees and grant diplomas and other awards of the university.

 With over 80 publications to his credit, Prof. Ndung’u started his professional career in 1985 as an Assistant Research Officer at the Kenya Trypanosomiasis Research Institute (KETRI).
-In 1992 he became the Deputy Director in-charge of Research, and was promoted to Director of KETRI in 1995.
+In 1992 he became the Deputy Director in-charge of Research, and was promoted to the position of Director, KETRI in 1995.